 When used at home rose quartz removes negative energy from a room and replaces it with love and respect for those around you.

 What is Rose Quartz?

-Rose quartz is a pink variety of the mineral quartz found in several countries around the world.
+Rose quartz is a translucent variety of the mineral quartz.
 Pink is one of the less common colours in which quartz occurs.

 There is a pink coloured quartz that does form individual crystals.
 It's generally believed pink quartz as it tends to be known is a variety in its own right.

 As well as being very rare, it forms in a different geological environment to rose quartz.
 Its colour is believed to be caused by impurities of aluminium and phosphorus.
 It's also extremely sensitive to light.